iCliniq Logo

 Indications:

-Saquinavir mesylate, in conjunction with Ritonavir and other antiretroviral agents, is approved for treating HIV-1 infection in adults (16 years and older).
+Saquinavir mesylate, when used together with Ritonavir and other HIV medicines, is approved to treat HIV-1 infection in adults aged 16 years and older.

 How Does Saquinavir Mesylate Work?